tbrowder/FontFactory-Type1/METHODS.md

 ### **RightBearing**

-Get the value of the rightmost outline in a character or string
+Get the `x` value of the rightmost outline in a character or string.
+(Note this is not the same value as used in FreeType's definition.
+See method 'RightBearingFT' and its alias 'rbft'.)

     method RightBearing(Str $s?) {...}

+### **RightBearingFT**

+The distance difference between the rightmost outline in a character or string and the [advance] width point (the origin of the following character).

+    method RightBearingFT(Str $s?) {...}

+alias: `rbft`

 alias: `rb`